Trump, eyeing 2020, attacks Elizabeth Warren as 'Pocahontas'

 President Donald Trump returned to one of his most derogatory insults Friday, referring to Massachusetts Sen. Elizabeth Warren as "Pocahontas" — a jab at her Native American ancestry.

 Throughout the 2016 campaign, Trump repeatedly derided Warren, who frequently stumped for Democratic nominee Hillary Clinton.
-Warren has not ruled out a run in 2020.
+Warren, a former Harvard Law School professor and outspoken progressive, has not ruled out a run in 2020.

-Trump is not the first politician to use Warren's Cherokee heritage as a cudgel.
+Trump is not the first politician to use Warren's heritage as a cudgel.

 Former GOP Sen. Scott Brown of Massachusetts, during his 2012 race against Warren, claimed she dishonestly listed herself as Native American while working as a faculty member at the University of Pennsylvania and Harvard University.
 Warren has denied having disingenuously used her heritage to get an advantage in the workplace.